 What about tattoos and piercings?

-You already know this, but college students are, as a rule, the most outrageously dressed generation — save perhaps middle schoolers.
+You already know this, but college students are, as a rule, the most outrageously dressed generation — save perhaps middle schoolers (by the way, if you happen to be looking for college admissions tips for middle school parents, check out our post on that here).
 Most college campuses have students with piercings, tattoos, and hair dyes galore.
 So most places, you’d probably be fine fitting in with the students.
 But what about your interviewer, who may have attended college forty years ago?

 At that point, it’s up to you.
 Ear lobe piercings are standard, and even second earlobe piercings are becoming very common.
 As for a nose or cartilage piercing, you’re probably okay, though there’s nothing wrong with slipping a piercing out if that will make you feel more at ease.

 More edgy stuff, like face tattoos or gauges or tongue piercings, are harder to hide — but as you enter the job market, you’re going to have to decide between covering those up, taking them off, or seeking out jobs and communities where you don’t have to.
 And that’s okay.
 Wear it to your interview if you like; if not, try covering piercings with long hair, or tattoos with makeup.

 Finally, if you know you are applying to a more conservative school, you may want to take a closer look at your piercings — but you’d have to do that anyway, if you get accepted.
 And if you have to change how you look to fit in, make sure that that’s really the best school for you.

 How conservatively should you dress?